Exclusive: Survey finds startups drifting away from offices, post COVID-19 – TechCrunch

 • “Too difficult to achieve the cross-pollination and high-velocity communication needed at our early stage.”

 • “Culture.
 Younger team members can’t work from home all the time (shared accommodation).
-Some parents need the office to focus”
+Some parents need the office to focus.”

 • “We’re a biotech company and need to work from our labs”